janstrm/Home-Assistant-Samsung-Frame-Director/README.md

 ## Install
 1. In Home Assistant → Settings → Add-ons → Add-on Store → “Repositories”, add:
    `https://github.com/janstrm/Home-Assistant-Samsung-Frame-Director`
-2. Install the “Samsung Frame Art Mode” add-on, open it, and configure options.
+2. Install the “Samsung Frame Art Director” add-on, open it, and configure options.

 ## Configuration
 - `tv` (string): IP address of your Samsung The Frame (use a static IP).